programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The corpus object contains all of the "documents" (in our case, comments) that can be analyzed.
 In addition to containing the text of those documents, the corpus object also includes some metatdata describing attributes.
 The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship variable introduced above.

 In `quanteda`, the tokens object is a list of character vectors linked back to the document (comment) from which they originated.
 While in this form, the text can be further cleaned and pre-processed.
 The tokens can be stemmed or lemmatized, and stopwords can easily be removed.

-You already pre-processed the corpus at an earlier stage, to ensure that you could accurately remove comments with minimal data remaining after this initial pre-processing.
+You already pre-processed the corpus at an earlier stage of this lesson in order to ensure that you could accurately remove comments with minimal data remaining after this initial pre-processing.
 However, the algorithms work slightly differently, so you should test which works best for you and your data - and there's no harm in using both.

 # Select Comments for the Corpus
 Before building the corpus object, you also need to select the video comments to include in the analysis based on relevant metadata, like the video's designated YouTube channel.
 Curating a dataset of YouTube comments for Wordfish requires finding videos with a sufficient amount of data (enough comments, but also enough words per comment) to conduct predictive modeling.